Back to Top

 8. woocommerce_template_single_add_to_cart()

-• Role: This tag generates the “Add to Cart” button on a single product page.
-You can use it to customize the button’s appearance and functionality.
+• Role: As a result, this tag generates the “Add to Cart” button on a single product page.
+In this case, you can use it to customize the button’s appearance and functionality.

 • Example: